Skip to content

 1. Background

-In some cases, independently installed DataFlux Func also needs to interact with Guance, TrueWatch, including but not limited to:
+In some cases, independently installed DataFlux Func also needs to interact with Guance, including but not limited to:

-At this point, you should modify the configuration to bind the listening port to docker0 (172.17.0.1) or 0.0.0.0.
+At this point, the configuration should be modified to bind the listening port to docker0 (172.17.0.1) or 0.0.0.0.
 Summary as follows:

 Bound IP Host DataFlux Func External Systems

-127.0.0.1 Accessible via 127.0.0.1 Unreachable Unreachable
+127.0.0.1 Accessible via 127.0.0.1 Cannot access Cannot access

-172.17.0.1 Accessible via 172.17.0.1 Accessible via 172.17.0.1 Unreachable
+172.17.0.1 Accessible via 172.17.0.1 Accessible via 172.17.0.1 Cannot access

-0.0.0.0 Accessible via 127.0.0.1, 172.17.0.1, etc. Accessible via 172.17.0.1 Accessible via Host IP
+0.0.0.0 Accessible via 127.0.0.1, 172.17.0.1, etc. Accessible via 172.17.0.1 Accessible via host IP

 1. Open DataKit configuration: sudo vim /usr/local/datakit/conf.d/datakit.conf